michaelhymowitz/Sylvan-Crossword-Report/README.md

 Report 2 is probably the best report in terms of inclusion of commentary, as while Report 3 includes the same data visualizations, these results are far less interpreted, epecially per-person.

+Note that in terms of code, much of what is contained in each `Report *` subfolder is largely the same, although minor code additions are made for each new report iteration due to evolving needs and ideas.

 These reports are generated with RMarkdown, specically the `sylvan_crossword_report_*.Rmd` file in each `Report *` subfolder.